dbaileychess/flatbuffers-docs/content/tutorial.md

 ```
 {{</ tutorial-lang-observer>}}

-We serialized two built-in data types (string and vector) and captured their
+We serialized two built-in data types (`string` and `vector`) and captured
-return values.
-These values are offsets into the serialized data, indicating
+their return values.
+These values are offsets into the serialized data,
-where they are stored, such that we can refer to them below when adding fields
+indicating where they are stored, such that we can refer to them below when
-to our monster.
+adding fields to our monster.

-Note: To create a vector of nested objects (e.g. tables, strings, or other
+*Note: To create a `vector` of nested objects (e.g. `table`s, `string`s, or
-vectors), collect their offsets into a temporary data structure, and then create
+other `vector`s), collect their offsets into a temporary data structure, and
-an additional vector containing their offsets.
+then create an additional `vector` containing their offsets.*

 If instead of creating a vector from an existing array you serialize elements
 individually one by one, take care to note that this happens in reverse order,
 as buffers are built back to front.

-For example, take a look at the two Weapons that we created earlier (Sword and
+For example, take a look at the two `Weapon`s that we created earlier (`Sword`
-Axe).
-These are both FlatBuffer tables, whose offsets we now store in memory.
+and `Axe`).
+These are both FlatBuffer `table`s, whose offsets we now store in
-Therefore we can create a FlatBuffer vector to contain these offsets.
+memory.
+Therefore we can create a FlatBuffer `vector` to contain these
+offsets.

 {{< tutorial-lang-observer lang="C++">}}
 ```cpp